On this page

 There are 5 major components to routine practices.
-They are risk assessment, hand hygiene, personal protective equipment, environmental and administrative controls.
+They are risk assessment, hand hygiene, environmental, administrative controls, and personal protective equipment.

 Before any task is performed, conduct a risk assessment to evaluate the risk of disease transmission.
 The risk assessment should take into account the following:

 - Time it takes to complete the task.

 - Type of body fluids that the worker may come into contact with.

 - Presence of microorganisms in the bodily fluids.

 - Route of potential exposure to these microorganisms.

 - Susceptibility of the worker to these microorganisms.

 - Environment in which the task is carried out.